eliseu31/MQTT-RD/README.md

 * ***local broker settings*** - 'autodetected' if you want ta the Sniffer detects the broker automatically, otherwise you must specify the IP.
 You need also to define the port.

-* ***network settings*** - Multicast address that you want to use for the device/sniffer discovery.
+* ***network settings*** - multicast address that you want to use for the device/sniffer discovery.
 You need also to define the port and the network id.

 ## Device Usage